Boku Inc.

 • Developing and implementing strategy following approval by the Board

-• Reporting on a regular basis to the Board of progress in respect of strategy, Company performance and business matters
+• Reporting on a regular basis to the Board of progress in respect of strategy, Group performance and business matters

 • Developing the senior management teams and creating the appropriate organisational environment to deliver the strategy